 Yesterday after a little miscommunication I caught up with two very special friends, people who I’ve known their whole lives on their very first overseas adventure.

-Taking them from Tower Bridge along the Thames past Globe theatre, over the Millennium bridge that stands outside the Tate with them sitting on St Paul’s steps for a photo before returning to the pathway cut alongside the river we made our way to Southbank, underneath the London eye then across Westminster Bridge to hear the chime of Big Ben before walking towards Charring Cross and standing in Trafalgar Square with a lot of other people who had only hours earlier protested for the Fifth of November.
+Taking them from Tower Bridge along the Thames past Globe theater, over the Millennium bridge that stands outside the Tate with them sitting on St Paul’s steps for a photo before returning to the pathway cut alongside the river we made our way to Southbank, underneath the London eye then across Westminster Bridge to hear the chime of Big Ben before walking towards Charring Cross and standing in Trafalgar Square with a lot of other people who had only hours earlier protested for the Fifth of November.

 We ended up finishing with drinks and dessert and soon I was saying goodby and on my way navigating the streets home in the icy temperatures of the early morning hours with birds chirping.
 Our night spent walking mainly to give them a glimpse of as much London as we could fit into the few precious hours they had before going on their way to their next destination with fireworks banging in the clear evening air somewhere out of sight.